History of Grace OPC

 The church steadily grew and a seven-acre tract of land was purchased near the intersection of Interstate 10 and NW Loop 410.
 Military barracks buildings were moved onto the property and later remodeled into an attractive complex for church use.
 Eventually proceeds from the sale of this property would fund construction of the present church facilities at Interstate 10 and Utex Blvd.

-Spencer was a popular figure on the Bible conference circuit and developed an international radio ministry.
+Spencer was a popular Bible conference speaker and developed an international radio ministry.
 His method of preaching and teaching centered on what he called "key words of Scripture."
 This involved studying individual words of the Bible, in their original languages, as a means of interpreting Scripture.
 The result was a rediscovery of the truths of the Bible as taught by the Protestant Reformers.

 Ultimately Spencer became convinced that the Reformation was a watershed in church history and that the faith of the Reformers (i.e., Reformed Theology) was solidly based on the word of God.
 In 1977 the congregation of Grace Bible, after investigating Reformed churches with which to unite, applied for membership in the Orthodox Presbyterian Church.